clewisdavis/The-Joy-of-React/course-notes.md

 <input required={true} />
 ```

-- In the first example, we set the requried attribute as a string `"true"`, second example, it's set as a boolean attribute `true`.
+- In the first example, we set the required attribute as a string `"true"`, second example, it's set as a boolean attribute `true`.
 Either way, the input will wind up being required.

-- You can also pass numbers or strings for numberic attribute:
+- You can also pass numbers or strings for number attribute:

 ```JAVASCRIPT
 // ✅ Valid